t4c1/Graph-Convexity/README.md

 For each added vertex checks its neighbors if they lie on any shortest part between new vertex and vertices in existing subgraph.
 Adds such vertices to subgraph and repeats check for their neighbors.

-Returns vector with all added vertices (including the initial one) and updates SubGraph with new vertices.
+Returns vector with all added vertices (including the initial one) and updates subGraph with new vertices.

 ### `vector<int> convexGrowthTwoSearch(const vector<vector<int>>& network, SubGraph& subGraph, int newVertex)`
 Grow a convex subgraph by specified vertex.